rbarroslucas/CSI22-Project/README.md

-# CSI22 Project
+# 🎮 CSI22 Project – *Bad Trip*

-This repo contains our project developed as part of the first module of CSI-22.
-This 2D game captures the feeling of our nightmarish return to university once again.
-You play as two characters, trapped in a nightmare.
-Your mission is to escape by clearing a series of rooms—each with increasing difficulty, hidden weapons, and multiple enemies.
+This repository contains our project developed as part of the first module of **CSI-22**.
+This 2D game captures the feeling of our **nightmarish return to university** once again.

+You play as **two characters**, trapped in a nightmare.
+Your mission is to **escape** by clearing a series of rooms—each with increasing difficulty, hidden weapons, and multiple enemies.
+---
 Team:

  Diogo Bueno Rodrigues